Workout Plan for Skinny Guys to Build Muscle Fast (13 Pounds in 28 Days)

 Simply put, this is one of the most important fundamentals that can enhance a workout routine for skinny guys to gain muscle.

-Adhering to these four fundamentals will provide a platform for an effective workout plan for skinny guys to build muscle fast and easily pack on 13 pounds of lean mass in 28 days.
+Adhering to these four fundamentals will provide a platform for an efficient muscle-building regimen for skinny individuals to rapidly gain muscle and easily pack on 13 pounds of lean mass in 28 days.

 The Other Half to Bulking Up & Getting Big As a Skinny Guy: Diet & Recovery